Oxsomi/core3/docs/OxC3_tool.md

 `OxC3 rand char`

 Generates random chars; 32 by default. `-l <charCount>` can be used to customize length.
-The included characters by default are viable ASCII characters ([0x20, 0x7F>).
+The included characters by default are viable ASCII characters (<0x20, 0x7F>).
 In the future --utf8 will be an option, but not for now (**TODO**:). `-c <chars>` can be used to pick between characters; ex. `-c 0123456789` will create a random number.
-Some helpful flags: --alpha (A-Za-z), --number (0-9), --alphanumeric (0-9A-Za-z), --lowercase (a-z), --uppercase (A-Z), --symbols (everything excluding alphanumeric that's ASCII).
-If either of these flags are specified, it'll not use the valid ascii range but rather combine it.
-E.g. --uppercase --number can be used to generate 0-9A-Z.
+This also allows picking the same character multiple times (e.g. -c011 will have 2x more chance to pick 1 instead of 0).
+Some helpful flags: --alpha (A-Za-z), --numbers (0-9), --alphanumeric (0-9A-Za-z), --lowercase (a-z), --uppercase (A-Z), --symbols (everything excluding alphanumeric that's ASCII).
+If either of these flags are specified, it'll not use the valid ascii range but rather combine it (so -c ABC --number would be ABC0123456789).
+E.g. --uppercase --number can be used to generate 0-9A-Z. If for example --alphanumeric --alpha is used, it will cancel out.

-`OxC3 rand num`
+**TODO**: `OxC3 rand num`

 Is just shorthand for `OxC3 rand char -c <numberKeyset>`.
 If --hex is used, it'll use 0-9A-Z, if --nyto is used it'll use 0-9a-zA-Z_$, if --oct is used it'll use 0-7, if --bin is used it'll use 0-1. --dec is the default (0-9). `-l <charCount>` can be used to set a limit by character count and `-b <bitCount>` can be used to limit how many bits the number can have.
+While `-l` can be determined how many digits are possible.

+**TODO**: `OxC3 rand bytes -l 16 -o myFile.bin`

+Allows to output random bytes to the binary.
+Alias to `OxC3 rand key` but to a binary file. -l can be used to tweak number of bytes. -n will added multiple generations appended in the same file.
+Without -o it will output a hexdump.

 ## Convert

-`OxC3 convert` is the category that is used to convert between file formats.
+`OxC3 file` is the category that is used to convert between file formats.
 The keywords `from` and `to` can be used to convert between native and non native files.
 For example:

-`OxC3 convert to -f oiDL -i myDialog.txt -o myDialog.oiDL --ascii`
+`OxC3 file to -f oiDL -i myDialog.txt -o myDialog.oiDL --ascii`

 Will convert the enter separated string in myDialog into a DL file (where each entry is a separate string).
 This can also combine multiple files into one DL file:

-`OxC3 convert to -f oiDL -i myFolder -o myFolder.oiDL`
+`OxC3 file to -f oiDL -i myFolder -o myFolder.oiDL`

 This will package all files from myFolder into a nameless archive file.
 These files can be accessed by file id.

 To unpackage this (losing the file names of course):

-`OxC3 convert from -f oiDL -i myFolder.oiDL -o myFolder`
+`OxC3 file from -f oiDL -i myFolder.oiDL -o myFolder`

 ### Common arguments